anubhavmaity/BookCoverClassifier/README.md

-# Classifying books into technical and non-technical categories on the basis of their book covers
+# Classifying books into technical and non-technical categories (novels, self help books etc.) on the basis of their book covers

 This Classifier tries to categorize books into either technical or non-technical on the basis of the book cover.
 The model has been trained using a imagenet